 This is just one of those recipes that is so easy I feel ridiculous writing instructions for it.
 However, I have a few tips on how to make it last depending on when you plan to serve it, etc.

-- Cut up the rest of the elements of your salad and add to the bowl.
+- Cut up the rest of the elements of your vegan ceviche and add to the bowl.
 If you are adding avocado, I do recommend adding it right before serving.

 - Serve with tortilla chips or in lettuce leaves/boats and enjoy!